 Add merge tags to the subject line

-Once you've finished creating your email, proceed to the Add a subject page.
-In the email subject line field, put the cursor on the place where you want to insert your merge tag and click Personalize.
+To add a merge tag to the email subject line, go to the corresponding step of the sending campaign flow.
+In the email subject line field, put the cursor where you want to insert your merge tag and click Personalize.
 From the drop-down list, choose the merge tag you want to use.

-A merge tag only works correctly when there is data in the field it refers to.
-The data can be uploaded via import, collected through sign-up forms, or entered manually.
+A merge tag works correctly only when there is data in the field it refers to.
+The data can be imported, collected through sign-up forms, or entered manually.

 For example, you have a file that contains contact data in the following format:

-When importing the file to Selzy, you'll need to set up contact fields by matching additional fields to their corresponding columns in the file.
+When importing the file to Selzy, you'll need to set up contact fields by matching custom contact fields to their corresponding columns in the file.

-You can also edit custom fields on each individual contact page.
+You can also edit custom fields in the contact card in the Custom fields tab.

 Test your merge tags